Currently 47% of the internet is non-English speaking (and it’s growing).

 That’s where a multilingual plugin comes in (definition: plugin that integrates with your website to display it in multiple languages).

-A fast, effortless way to translate and display your website content in minutes and we’re really talking minutes.
-Less than 10 to be specific.
+A fast, effortless way to translate and display your website content in minutes and we’re really talking minutes, to give you a multilingual website.
+Less than 10 minutes to be specific.

 However, there are different types of multilingual plugins.
 There are those where you have to do everything yourself and are generally quite complicated to maintain, such as WPML, Polylang and Transifex, or actual automated effortless solutions, such as Weglot.